 I: Site of transfer (airport/helicopter pad) between modes of ambulance transport.

 QL: Used if the person is dead after the ambulance is called but before transport.
-Modifier can be used by air providers as per the appropriate air base rate code (fixed wind or rotary wing).
+The modifier can be used by air providers as per the appropriate air base rate code (fixed wind or rotary wing).
 No rural allowance or mileage is billed.

 GM: Document details and use it when more than one patient is being transported in the same ambulance.

-A0431 – This refers to transportation by a helicopter certified by FAA as a rotary wing ambulance, and includes medical supplies and services.
-This mode is used for the same reason as above i.e. speedy transportation is required due to medical requirement and inaccessibility due to traffic, distance etc. Mileage is identified with A0436 Rotary wing air mileage, per statute mile.
+A0431 – This refers to transportation by a helicopter certified by FAA as a rotary-wing ambulance, and includes medical supplies and services.
+This mode is used for the same reason as above i.e. speedy transportation is required due to medical requirements and inaccessibility due to traffic, distance, etc. Mileage is identified with A0436 Rotary wing air mileage, per statute mile.

-A few reasons for using air transport are: intracranial bleeding, cardiogenic (heart) shock, multiple injuries, life threatening trauma, extreme burns, or patient requiring aid in a hyperbaric oxygen unit.
-Non-emergency services are usually not covered unless the patient is “bed confined.”
+A few reasons for using air transport are: intracranial bleeding, cardiogenic (heart) shock, multiple injuries, life-threatening trauma, extreme burns, or patients requiring aid in a hyperbaric oxygen unit.
+Non-emergency services are usually not covered unless the patient is “bed-confined.”